joergviola/applate/docs/Authentication.md

 # Authentication

-## Preparation

 Authentication provides you with the following:
 * Based upon Laravel Passport
 * Full fledged OAuth2 Server
 * Authentication based on personal access tokens.

+## Preparation

 During installation, the following command created a client for personal
 authentication:
 ````
 $ php artisan passport:client --personal
 ````
-After that you can start
+After that you can start creating users and logging in.

 ## Login